shaner1/PandS_Project/README.md

 In conclusion, it is not possible to diffferentiate the iris-veriscolor and iris-virginica based on the characteristics described.
 However, it is possible to distinguist the iris-setosa from the two other iris flower when looking at the sepal length.

-## Conclusion
+## **Conclusion**

 The objective of this project was to research the Iris data set and use python to perform analysis of it.
 I was requried to complie a program in python that would support my analysis and then present my findings.
 I feel, I sufficiently met the brief of this assignment and have improved my proficieny in python and broaden my knowledge of data analysis.

 In retrospect there are a few things I would do differently and improvement I would like to make, which I've listed previously.

-I spent too much time on reasearch and investigate way beyond the scope of this module.
+One thing I did worng was spending too much time on reasearch and investigated way beyond the scope of this module.
+I was curious to learn more about the real-world application of the data set and its importance in machine learning.
+Although it was interesting, researching supervised/ unsupervised learning and types of analysis was too complicated and I could have invested the time better.

-I relied on Ipython for trail and error and worked a lot locally before uploading my first.
-Due to this my commit history is qutie recent and appears as though i have not been working consistently.
-Moving forward, i will get better at documenting my progress
+I relied on Ipython for trail and error and worked a lot locally before uploading my first draft.
+Due to this, my commit history is qutie recent and appears as though I have not been working consistently.
+Moving forward, i will get better at making regualr commits and documenting my progress.

-Get better with Git as I ran into a few problems changing branches and pulling changes.
+I would like to get better with Git as I ran into a few problems changing branches and pulling changes.
+My knowledge of Git doesnt go beyond basic command so when I ran into issues I panicked thinking that I have ruined my project.

+I enjoyed this project and look forward to learning more about how to perform data analysis in python.

-## Reference
+## **Reference**

 (https://en.wikipedia.org/wiki/Iris_flower_data_set)
 (https://en.wikipedia.org/wiki/Linear_discriminant_analysis)